 Communications Received.

-This paper was originally presented at the 1999 Desert Research Symposium at the San Bernardino County Museum.
-The research is ongoing and the paper has been updated as new information becomes available.
+Portions of this paper were paper were originally presented at the 1999 Desert Research Symposium at the San Bernardino County Museum (Schweich, 1999) and at the 2017 Desert Symposium (Schweich, 2017).

 Introduction